This Walkthrough is a step-by-step guide to the different ways of using spreadsheets in Gorilla.

 Perhaps you want to show the trials within your block in a random order?
 In Gorilla this is simple: you can do this by editing the 'randomise_trials' column - just put a 1 next to trials that you want shuffled.
-If the rows in that column are left empty, gorilla will always run the rows in the order they are placed.
-If the rows in the 'randomise_trials' column have a number then gorilla will run one of the rows that share the same randomise trial number.
+If the rows in that column are left empty, Gorilla will always run the rows in the order they are placed.
+If the rows in the randomise_trials column have a number, then Gorilla will run the rows that share the same randomise_trials number in a shuffled order.

 Perhaps you want multiple block of trials with a screen for participants to rest between each block.